apillai-work/text-readability-classifier/README.md

 audience.**

 The purpose of this project was to build and analyse various deep learning models for text readability classification in order to determine whether a piece of text is easy or hard to read.
-Naive Bayes, Convolutional Neural Network, and distilBERT models were trained on self-built labelled corpora.
-This dataset was then also analysed using word embeddings with t-SNE.
-Lastly, upon all the classifiers being ready, they were tested using Wiki-Simple and Wiki-Normal pages.
+Naive Bayes, Convolutional Neural Network, and distilBERT models were trained on a self-curated corpus which was divided into three distinct labelled datasets.
+Each of these datasets were also analysed using word embeddings with t-SNE to get a better understanding of it.
+Lastly, upon all the classifiers being ready after manual parameter-tweaking, they were tested using Wiki-Simple and Wiki-Normal pages.

 **Corpus Development:**

 English textbooks from India, Afghanistan, Indonesia, and the Islamic State were interchangeably used to form three separate datasets.
-This was done for several different aims: to see if variances in grade ranges affect the performance, to study how the same language is taught in different regions, to see if changes in region of the textbook utilized for the same classifier affected performance, and to verify if the model could accurately classify English phrases from across the world using non-western data.
+This was done for several different aims: to see if variances in grade ranges affect the performance, to study how the same language is taught in different regions, to examine if changes in region of the textbook utilized for the same classifier affected performance, and to verify if the model could accurately classify English phrases from across the world using non-western data.
 Due to this data diversity, one can evaluate what effects the specifics of each dataset have on the general robustness of the classifier.
 The nature of the content was common in all the textbooks, consisting of stories, poems, plays, and english language acquisition exercises.
 All of these texts were sourced from Library Genesis (Library Genesis, 2021) and extracted from PDF files using an online file converter.
 The three finalised datasets